Anthony6445/anthony6445.github.io/about.md

 task and assigments that are being given.
 My current top choice career is Meteorology because I love studying the nature of weather including its transformation and the process of how clouds grow and makes rain fall to the ground.
 I also love on how it involves radar apps and weather forcasts so I can track storms that might be near me.
 This connects to my lifestyle goals as this career needs communication like teams, computer data informations or programing, and more mature responsibility.
-The skills from this coarse including collaboration, project management,communication, or technical skills will help me succeed as it will help me become more mature and pass all my goals, which it will make me become successful in life.
+The skills from this coarse including collaboration, project management,communication, or technical skills will help me succeed as it will help me become more mature and pass all my goals, which it will make me become sucessful in life.
+My daily life style is to get enough sleep everyday, eat healthy breakfast,brush my teeth regulary, and getting all my school work done.
+Then lastly is eating snacks or dinner like rice with chicken.
+I have two dogs, one a male called Scooby Doo, and another one a female called Diana.